[Updated Friday, December 4 – this information is subject to change; please check back frequently for updates]

 The cafeteria is offering pre-packaged/take-out options only.
 Tim Hortons remains open.Thank you for your help in keeping our people and community healthy and safe.

 On Monday, March 16, out of an abundance of caution, PRHC Volunteers were removed from areas of service throughout the Health Centre.
-On June 29, some of our volunteers have returned to the Health Centre to support wayfinding.
-Volunteer Services is currently recruiting new volunteers for fall 2020.
+On June 29, some of our volunteers have returned to the Health Centre to support wayfinding and on September 28 our volunteer porters have returned to assist with transferring patients, documents and other items around the hospital.
+Volunteer Services is currently recruiting new volunteers.

 The hospital’s vendors have been assigned a separate, designated entrance where they will be screened for travel outside of Canada in the past 14 days and/or symptoms of respiratory illness.